anhlbt/dsp/statistics/2-4-cohens_d.md

 # Answer

-Cohen's d for firstborn babies vs all others has been calculated for the difference between pregnancy length (`prglngth`) and total weight (`totalwgt`) for all pregnancies and for only those determined to be full-term (> 27 weeks).
+Cohen's d for firstborn babies vs all others has been calculated for the difference between pregnancy length (`prglngth`) and total weight (`totalwgt`) for all pregnancies (`all`) and for only those determined to be full-term (> 27 weeks) (`full`).

+I decided to examine the difference between all pregnancies and only those that were full term based on Slack discussion about which group was used in the book.

-All values are less than 0.1 of their respective pooled standard deviations.
-These are small effect sizes.
+All values determined for Cohen's d are less than 0.1 of their respective pooled standard deviations.
+Thus, these are small effect sizes.
+We can determine that there is little difference between pregnancy length and total weight for firstborn vs other babies, and this is true regardless of whether non-full term pregnancies are examined.